 Certainly if you agree, you can dismiss your divorce suit in another state and, in essence, move it to Virginia--to file after you have lived here for at least 6 months.
 Even if you both do not agree, in some cases, the party that started the suit, can dismiss it there and refile here in VA.
 The...Read more »

 In short, no you cannot stop paying without a Court's involvement and a new Order.
 This existing Order remains in effect until a Court enters a contrary Order.
-You will likely have to prove that she is living with someone else for more than a year however, and at times, that's not as easy as it...Read more »
+You will likely have to prove that she is living with someone else for more than a year however, and at times, that's not as...Read more »

 I live in Colonial Heights, Virginia.
 My estranged husband is somewhere in California.
 He was recently released from prison there according to family.
 Since I don't know where he is, what are my options?

 You will have to give him notice of the divorce filing of course.
 If we can find him, all the better, but if not, we can provide notice to him by what is called "Publication."
 That is an established procedure for exactly your type of situation.
-It involves publications out in California in his...Read more »
+It involves publications out in California...Read more »

 While you are incarcerated, you can always work through family or friends to hire Counsel so that your rights and interests are protected even though you are not able to personally go to your lawyer's office.
 This is the best plan; your lawyer will come to you.
 If you are unable to do that...Read more »